Why study Maths?

 Many A-Level mathematicians pursue their love of the subject at degree-level.
-However, many value the subject because of the essential foundation that it gives them as they go on to read science, business, social sciences and humanities degrees.
+However, many also value the subject because of the essential foundation it gives them as they go on to read science, business, social sciences and humanities degrees.
 Research has linked the study of A-Level Maths to higher salaries later in life.

 Suggested entrance requirement (if applicable)

 For entry to Mathematics A-Level, we hope you will have at least Grade 7 at iGCSE.
 Please note that you do not need to have been in the top set, or to have completed Level 2 Further Maths in Year 11, to do Mathematics at A-Level.